The Mistakes Companies Make When Setting KPIs

 Photo 1454165804606 C3d57bc86b40

-Business transparency and an open working environment can help you to determine issues you hadn’t considered before.
+Transparency and an open environment help you uncover issues you might miss.

 Conclusion: What your KPIs should display

-Key performance indicators are all about metrics that align with your business:
+Key performance indicators should align with your business:

-Liverpool-born Alan Price FCIPD, CMgr, FCMI is a successful entrepreneur and senior business figure.
+Liverpool-born Alan Price FCIPD, CMgr, FCMI is a senior business figure and entrepreneur.

-Alan Price is senior director for the multi-award winning employment law consultancy, Peninsula ; managing director of Peninsula Ireland and Elected Director & Trustee for the Chartered Institute of Personnel and Development – CIPD.
+Alan Price is senior director at the multiawardwinning employment law consultancy, Peninsula; managing director of Peninsula Ireland; and Elected Director and Trustee for the Chartered Institute of Personnel and Development (CIPD).

 Related Articles